 To repair the database, you can run this cmdlets via this utility.

 Note: It is advised to take a backup of the Exchange database before running cmdlets in the Eseutil application.

 The most important thing to remember after the successful completion of the repair process is to check the data integrity.
 You can check the integrity of the data with the help of the integrity check tool ISINTEG.

 Why Using Manual Method Should Be Avoided?

 Performing manual method requires a person with great technical skills.
 The manual method is a little bit complicated and critical way to repair the files, if done wrong at any step you may also lose the data.
-Another reason is that the manual method is quite time-consuming and requires a lot of space on disk.
-The data which is permanently removed from the system cannot be repaired with the manual method.
+Another reason is that the manual method is quite time-consuming and requires a lot of space on disk. also, the data which is permanently removed from the system cannot be repaired with the manual method.